South Florida vs. Temple NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- South Florida and its opponents have gone over the current 55-point total in five of six games this season.
+- South Florida has combined with its opponents to put up more than 55 points in five of six games this season.

-- So far this season, 60% of Temple's games (3/5) have had more combined points than Saturday's total of 55.
+- Temple and its opponents have combined to score more than 55 points in three of five games this season.

-- The combined points per game average of the two teams, 45.5, is 9.5 points fewer than Saturday's over/under.
+- The two teams combine to score 45.5 points per game, 9.5 less than the over/under in this contest.

-- The 69.1 points per game these two squads have surrendered to opponents this season are 14.1 more than the 55 over/under in this contest.
+- These two squads surrender a combined 69.1 points per game, 14.1 more than this contest's over/under.

-- Bulls games this season feature an average total of 57.7 points, a number 2.7 points higher than Saturday's over/under.

-- The 54.8 PPG average total in Owls games this season is 0.2 points fewer than this game's over/under.
+- The 55 total in this game is 0.2 points higher than the 54.8 average total in Owls games this season.

 South Florida Stats and Trends

-- When South Florida totals over 351.3 yards, the team is 1-1 against the spread and 1-1 overall.
+- In games that South Florida amasses more than 351.3 yards, the team is 1-1 against the spread and 1-1 overall.

-- The Bulls have turned the ball over eight times this season, two more turnovers than the Owls have forced (6).
+- This year, the Bulls have turned the ball over eight times, two more than the Owls' takeaways (6).

 - Find the latest spread and moneyline odds for South Florida at SISportsbook.